 Soon the weather takes a turn for the worse - not just rain, but thunder and lightning.
 F squeals and dives into the trunk of A.'s car, insisting that it's time to move, anywhere, anywhere indoors.
 We pile into A.'s fake sports car and An. and S.'s station wagon and go to one of the dozens of shebeens on Eveline Street.
 Eveline Street is like Newfoundland's George Street, heavily concentrated in rowdy bars, but Katutura-style.
 Seems like every shebeen is also a car wash or a barbershop.
-It's as though those are the three things Katutura residents love to do the most: drink beer, wash their cars, and get their hair done.
+Three fun things to do in Katutura: drink beer, wash your car, and get your hair done.
 You'd think we were deep in Texas.

-The bar patrons seemed confused at the influx of foreigners in the bar, but at that point the rain is coming down hard and everyone's just looking for shelter.
-I order a cheap Windhoek Lager that costs barely over a dollar and look at the tin walls and the tin roof and the bodies all pressed against each other, girls dancing on the floor, guys chatting each other up while sitting on the pool table.
+The rain is coming down hard and everyone's looking for shelter.
+I order a cheap Windhoek Lager that costs barely over a dollar and look at the tin walls and the tin roof and the bodies all pressed against each other, girls dancing on the floor, guys chatting with each other while sitting on the pool table.
 I feel a bit claustrophobic but at least we are out of the rain.

 Once the rain lets up, F. convinces us to squeeze into the station wagon and drive around Katutura to find some cute boys that she had met the night before.
-Instead, we end up finding T at Druzo's, which is like the same thing.
-By that point I feel like I've done enough drinking for the day so I decide to head home to "my" hood, Khomasdal.
+Instead, we end up finding T at Druzo's.
+By that point I feel like I've done enough drinking for the day so I decide to head home to "my" neighbourhood, Khomasdal, the township where coloured people lived during apartheid.
 L and F give me one more hug and one more happy independence day, and then we depart.
 This is the last time I'm going to see them before I leave Namibia.

 I try to make a toast.
 "Happy Independence Day," I say without thinking, and then my voice falters. "...do you guys do Independence Day?"

-And then ensues a heated debate between Hereros M and ZK, and W, who is a mix of I'm not quite sure what.
+And then ensues a heated debate between Hereros M and ZK, and W with her mixed background.
 I should have known better than to bring up patriotic rhetoric in front of queer Herero folks, but then I've been partying with Oshiwambo girls all day.

 "Independence Day is the one day I tell my white boyfriend to leave me alone," W replies.